Jeffrey Epstein: Death

 At the time of his death, Epstein was being held at the Metropolitan Correctional Center, awaiting trial for sex trafficking.

-On July 23, 2019, Epstein was found injured and semiconscious at 1:30 a.m. on the floor of his cell, with marks around his neck.
-His cellmate, former New York City police officer Nicholas Tartaglione, who was awaiting trial for four counts of murder, was questioned about Epstein's condition.
-He denied having any knowledge of what happened.
-Correctional staff suspected attempted suicide, but did not rule out the possibility it was staged or that he was assaulted by another inmate.
-According to NBC News, two sources said that Epstein might have tried to hang himself, a third said the injuries were not serious and could have been staged, and a fourth source said that an assault by his cellmate had not been ruled out.
+On July 23, 2019, Epstein was found injured and semiconscious at 1:30 a.m.
+EDT on the floor of his cell at the Metropolitan Correctional Center, New York (MCC), with marks around his neck.
+His cellmate, Nicholas Tartaglione, was questioned about Epstein's condition.
+Tartaglione denied having any knowledge of what happened.
+Correctional staff suspected attempted suicide, but did not rule out the possibility it was staged or assault by another inmate.
 After that incident, he was placed on suicide watch.
 Six days later, on July 29, 2019, Epstein was taken off suicide watch and placed in a special housing unit with another inmate.
-Epstein's close associates said he was in "good spirits."